data-umbrella/event-board-web/README.md

 # Data Umbrella Community Events Board

 Front-end web application for Data Umbrella's community event board.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is built with [ReactJS](https://reactjs.org/) and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Getting started

-In the project directory, you can run:
+### `git clone git@github.com:data-umbrella/event-board-web.git`

+You can simply clone the repository to the get code with the command above.
+To make code contributions there are two options.

+1. If you have joined our community and already added as a contributor to the project, then you can can clone the code as described above.
+2. If have an an idea for a feature or solution to a bug, and want to make open source contribution you can fork the repository and open a pull request.
+See Github's [Fork a Repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) tutorial for more information about forking repositories.

+## `npm run dev:api`

+Runs the development API.\
+Open [http://localhost:3333](http://localhost:3333) to view it in your browser.

+This API is needed to be able to run the React web app.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the React app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\